cur33/PointsBot/README.md

 can be found by navigating to your
 [app preferences](https://www.reddit.com/prefs/apps) and selecting the "edit" button for the app under the "developed applications" section.

-### pointsbot.ini

-For now, these settings are pretty straightforward.

-The `Core` section:

-* `subreddit_name`: The name of the subreddit to monitor
-* `praw_site_name`: This should probably be left alone; it tells the bot which credentials to use when authenticating with Reddit.
-It's useful for development and easy testing with different accounts without having to modify values in the code.
-* `database_name`: This is the filepath to the SQLite database file, which ends with the `.db` file extension.

-The `Levels` section is used to determine the available user levels and corresponding flair texts.

-* The key on the left-hand side specifies the title and flair text for the level; the case is ignored, and the text is converted to title case (first letter of each word capitalized, and the rest lowercase).
-* The value on the right-hand side of each line is the total number of points required to reach that level.

-The order of these lines doesn't matter; the bot will sort them in order of point totals.

 ### Make the bot a mod in your subreddit